kevinmerckx/hetzner-gitlab-runner/README.md

 ## To publish a new version

 1. Open `Dockerfile`, adjust the base version number.
 2. Open `.github/workflows/docker-build.yml` and look for the previous version number occurences and replace by the new one.
-Sorry that this sucks at the moment.
 3. Push on `master`, let Actions publish the image on Dockerhub.

 ## Usage